aroshalva/gsg-job-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.

-(you might need to upgrade node version for newer version of angular)
+(you might need to upgrade node version for newer version of CLI)

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.

 ## Helpful commands

-To lists all the globally installed node packages, you can check your CLI version with this: npm list -g --depth 0
+To list all the globally installed node packages (you can check your CLI version with this):<br/>
+npm list -g --depth 0

 To check node version: